Fall 2020 Semester

-The Master of Science in Biomedicine and Digital Media (BMDM) program is a graduate degree program that intersects science, technology, art and entrepreneurship.
+The Master of Science in Biomedicine and Digital Media program (BMDM) intersects science, technology, entrepreneurship, and interactive digital art design and animation.
 This skills-based program is for individuals interested in media design and production careers with an emphasis in health and science.

 Graduates of this program will be prepared to progress into more advanced graduate studies in science or digital media and/or careers in scientifically oriented media/communication jobs in the public or private sector (e.g., academic, scientific publishing and media companies), or lead their new ventures in digital imaging.

 This is an interdisciplinary hybrid (blended) program offered by the College of Medicine.
 The science courses, which are offered online are taught by faculty from Drexel University College of Medicine.
 Faculty from Drexel University's College of Media Arts and Design teach the digital media courses which are offered face-to-face.
 Select courses in both disciplines are offered face-to-face on campus.
 Students must complete a minimum of 36.0 semester credits to graduate.

 - No thesis requirement

 - Required and elective courses in each discipline